 Broken springs are replaced.

-The threads of the tube ends must not be mechanically damaged.
+The threads of the tube tips must not have mechanical damage.

-The fitting of the tips should not have cracks and traces of visible deformation.
+The fittings of the tips should not have cracks or signs of visible deformation.

-Assembly of the master brake cylinder is carried out in the reverse order of disassembly.
+The brake master cylinder is assembled in the reverse order of disassembly.

-Before assembling, it is necessary to lubricate the parts of the master cylinder with new brake fluid.
+Before assembly, it is necessary to lubricate the master cylinder parts with new brake fluid.

 When installing the cuffs on the pistons, the working edges must be oriented as shown in the photo.